Lokesh156/assignment2-Pallikonda/README.md

  ***

-## Assignment 2
+## Route to Museum

 Rajiv Gandhi International Airport.

-There are many ways to travel to the museums and one the most convient way is using car or cab services near the airport and in addition to these,there is a public transport system which is of cheaper cost.
+1. Reach the RGV airport.
+2. Get a cab service or choose a public transport.
+3. Pay the Fee.

 #### other locations around the museum
 * Bhongir Fort